-We can design and manufacture OPVs to order in any length and widths of 305 mm and 510 mm.
+We can design and manufacture OPVs to order in any length and widths of 305 mm.
 The "graphical" outline of the solar cell can take a number of appearances with colors of electrode structures ranging from shiny metallic to carbon-black and colors of active layers with darker shades of red, green, blue, grey or black.
 The structure can also have some degree of semi-transparency.

 The typical manufacturing process employs a combination of 2-dimensional printing techniques and 1-dimensional coating techniques but can be made entirely using 2-dimensional printing techniques giving absolute freedom of the "graphical" design of the solar cell or it can be prepared entirely using 1-dimensional techniques limiting the "graphical" design to stripes with arbitrary width along the length of the foil.
 In all cases the technology imposes some limitations on the design.
 All designs are thus possible but performance will in some cases be compromised.